 Seniors may apply for either the Sachs Scholarship at Worcester College or the Sachs Global Scholarship, but not for both.

-Those who wish to apply should submit their application materials as a pdf attachment by email to email@example.com by the deadline of 5 p.m. on October 30, 2014.
-Applicants should include a letter addressed to the Sachs Scholarship Selection Committee setting forth how they would use the Scholarship if they were to be selected.
-In the subject line of the email, please indicate either: Sachs Scholarship at Worcester College or Sachs Global Scholarship.
+- Applicants should include a letter addressed to the Sachs Scholarship Selection Committee setting forth how they would use the Scholarship if they were to be selected.
+Within the letter, please indicate either: Sachs Scholarship at Worcester College or Sachs Global Scholarship.

 The candidates whose proposals are most appropriate and whose records demonstrate their potential will be interviewed on campus on December 4-5, 2015.

 Candidates for the Sachs Scholarship at Worcester College should note that, while Worcester College, like other Oxford colleges, generally supports only a specific selection of Oxford degree programs, Worcester has agreed to admit any Sachs Scholar regardless of his or her chosen field of study.
 However, a Scholar’s experience at Oxford may be enhanced if the chosen field is one that is generally supported by Worcester (consult http://www2.admin.ox.ac.uk/progstudy/).